October 2025 Update

 - Diethylstilbestrol Exposure in Pregnancy Linked to Multigenerational Neurodevelopmental Deficits (2018), by Karen Rosenberg, published in the American Journal of Nursing (Abstract only)

-- Birth Defects in Children of Men Exposed in utero to Diethylstilbestrol (DES) (2018), by Michael Tournaire, et. al, published in the French journal Therapies (full-text)
+- Birth Defects in Children of Men Exposed in utero to Diethylstilbestrol (DES) (2018), by Michael Tournaire, et. al, published in the French journal Therapies (f-t)

 - Grandmaternal Diethylstilbestrol and Attention-Deficit/Hyperactivity in Children –Reply (2018), by Marianthi-Anna Kioumourtzoglou & Marc G. Weisskopf, published in JAMA Pediatrics (abstract only)